Data Quality Metric Library

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor condition data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Potential reason(s) for not being at the expected standard unique to this metric